lino-framework/book/docs/specs/noi/tickets.rst

 =====

 Lino Noi has a list of "sites".
 A site is a place where work is being done.
-This can be a concrete site on a server with a domain name, but actually it can be anything your team decided to use for classifying their tickets into groups.
-The site basically will decide who is going to pay for your work (and how).
+This can be a concrete website on a server with a domain name, but actually it can be anything your team uses for grouping their tickets into more long-term "tasks" or "projects".

+The site of a ticket also indicates "who is going to pay" for it.
+Lino Noi does not issue invoices, so it uses this information only for reporting about it and helping with the decision about whether and how worktime is being invoiced to the customer.

+Here is a list of the sites in our demo database:

 >>> rt.show(tickets.Sites)
 ============= ======== ================ ======== ========== ====